By Andrew Siyabalawatte, posted March 2021

 What about Sport Injuries?

-The body naturally tries to heal following an injury, however where this process is slower than expected or not happening at all, Osteopathy accelerates the healing process by improving the movement of soft tissue and joints that are injured in the first place thus, aiding the body’s natural capacity to repair.
+The body naturally tries to heal following an injury, however where this process is slower than expected or not happening at all, it accelerates the healing process by improving the movement of soft tissue and joints that are injured in the first place thus, aiding the body’s natural capacity to repair.

 Would you like to know more about our Osteopath?
 Click here to find out more about him.